Kate Hawkesby: 'Gangs aren't interested in holding your hand'

 We have a major issue with gangs in this country which is now snowballing out of control.

-A large brawl with baseball bats yesterday, on top of all the other gang incidents we've seen in recent weeks.
+A large brawl with baseball bats yesterday, comes on top of all the other gang incidents we've seen in recent weeks.

 I've written three times already this year about gangs, and it's only February.